WDCW: Pre-broadcasting history

 The history of channel 50 in Washington, D.C., began in 1964 when the first application was received for the channel from All American Television Features, owned by record executive and conductor Mitch Miller.
 That application was joined by three others.
-Theodore (Ted) Granik had once hosted The American Forum of the Air, a debate program on NBC.
-O. Roy Chalk, then-owner of DC Transit, applied through his company, Transportation Communications of America.
+Theodore (Ted) Granik had once hosted The American Forum of the Air, a debate program on NBC Radio; his Washington application was one of seven he planned nationwide, primarily in the northeastern U.S. O. Roy Chalk, then-owner of DC Transit, applied through his company, Transportation Communications of America.
 The Greater Washington Educational Television Association, owner of WETA-TV (channel 26), sought to establish channel 50 as a second educational channel.
-WETA dropped out of the channel 50 race when the Federal Communications Commission (FCC) moved channel 32 from Lock Haven, Pennsylvania, to Washington for noncommercial educational use, but a fourth applicant, Washington lawyer Vincent B. Welch, entered the proceeding under the banner of the Colonial Television Corporation.
+WETA dropped out of the channel 50 race when the Federal Communications Commission (FCC) moved channel 32 from Lock Haven, Pennsylvania, to Washington for non-commercial educational use, but a fourth applicant, Washington lawyer Vincent B. Welch, entered the proceeding under the banner of the Colonial Television Corporation.

 Comparative hearings were held in January 1966.
 Though Miller did not exactly impress with his failure to recall the names of important D.C. public officials, he did enough to get the initial nod from examiner Basil P. Cooper, who lauded Miller's proposal to move to Washington, host a Saturday night program, and take an active hand in management.

-Miller however, was bumped from the lead when the FCC review board opted to strike a different note.
+Miller, however, was bumped from the lead when the FCC review board opted to strike a different note.
 In a July 1967 decision, the board chose the application of Granik, a 29-year Washington resident, over that of Miller, a New York resident who would only have been at the station full-time during its start-up period.
 Miller and Chalk appealed the decision, but the full commission declined the appeals in March 1968.